How to Change Any Behavior: A Definitive Guideby Scott Jeffrey

 The Challenge with Inspiring Positive Change

 We often try to change our behavior by appealing to reason and logic.
-We provide a sound argument why a particular change is beneficial.
+We provide a sound argument about why a particular change is beneficial.

 Does it work?